yzJean/romaji-robust-japanese-toxicity-detection/README.md

 This is the README for our CSE5525 Final Project.
 **Group Members**: Jean Lin, Pakhi Chatterjee, Aditya Pandey

+## Overview
+This repository compares tokenizer-based and byte-level (ByT5) approaches for Japanese toxicity detection, evaluating models on both native Japanese and romanized (romaji) text.
+It contains scripts to train models, run inference and evaluations, produce tokenization diagnostics, and compute error-taxonomy statistics.

 ## Environment Setup

 ### Git LFS (Large File Storage)